Overview of Public Health Social Workers

 Contact the Maternal and Child Health Section

 4052 Bald Cypress Way, Bin A13

 Tallahassee, FL 32399-1721

 Twenty first century health issues are complex and multidimensional, requiring innovative responses across professions at all levels of society.
-Public health social workers draw on the rich traditions and complementary methods of these two fields to enhance effectiveness and promote health.
 In government agencies and local community-based settings, hospitals and schools, public health social workers make the connection between prevention and intervention from the individual to the whole population.

 Public health social workers provide individuals, families, and groups with the psychosocial support needed to cope with chronic, acute, or terminal illnesses.
 Services include advising family care givers, providing patient education and counseling, and making referrals for other services.
 Public health social workers may also provide care and case management or interventions designed to promote health, prevent disease, and address barriers to access to healthcare.
 Public health social workers can also help mobilize communities to address disparities and other related health issues.

 Public health social work offers many opportunities to work with critical issues such as: domestic violence, depression, elder abuse, child abuse, HIV/AIDS, substance abuse, family dysfunction, teenage pregnancy and children with special health care needs.

 Services provided by public health social workers include:

 - Short term counseling, education